THIRD

 (of unfoldment) continues through all subsequent embodiments.

-You must bear in mind that we do not teach that
+You must bear in mind that we do not

-there are more expressions from the same Soul than the one man and woman
+there are more expressions from the same Soul than the one man and

 upon the earth at the same time.

-THE FIRST EXPRESSION OF THE
+EXPRESSION OF THE SOUL,

-IN MATTER IS IN THE FORM OF MAN AND WOMEN.
+MATTER IS IN THE FORM OF MAN AND WOMEN.

-No lower type of existence could express that
+No lower type of existence could

-which humanity reveals; no other type than humanity could express the Soul
+which humanity reveals; no other type than humanity could express the

 and that which is intended to be expressed or represented.
-But, as in all
+But, as in

 kinds of existence there must be the lowest expression, you must begin